osamja/my-personal-website/info.md

  - Use nodemon to detect changes to server and hot reload page `node_modules/nodemon/bin/nodemon.js server.js`

-### Sprint Backlog
+### Sprint Backlo
  - Create a movies watched in 2019 page similar to books
  - Populate the travel page
+ - Introduce a file for constant variables.
+     Ideally static files can be more easily hosted on a dedicated server in the future.

 ### Product Backlog
- - Create a movies watched in 2019 page similar to books
  - Create a text component, when a gallery grid item is clicked
- - Create an error 404 page
- - Introduce a file for constant variables.
-    Ideally static files can be more easily hosted on a dedicated server in the future.
  - Spike how SASS works with create-react-app build setup
  - Create script that uploads one image a day from a DB that I have.
  - Create a Calendar Gallery component.
 Should allow user to index by year, then month, then day